How to install OcrMyPdf on Windows

 When running ocrmypdf

-option, and it will report that jbig2.exe
+option, and it will report that the jbig2.exe

 file can't be found.